PedrohvFernandes/vite-setups-eslint/README.md

-# Repositório com algumas configurações de eslint, prettier, tailwind...
-Padronização de código.
+# Repository with some eslint, prettier, tailwind configurations...
+Code standardization.

-## 1 - Rocketseat: - Eles usaram o Next.js, mas pode usar o vite.
+## 1 - Rocketseat: - They used Next.js, but you can use Vite.

 #### Technologies